muratk5n/thirdwave/en/README.md

 ---

-Now there is time travel..
-But that's like ST IV *The Voyage Home*.
+There is time travel!
+That's original..
+Now we are in ST IV *The Voyage Home* territory.
 Like when Spock became a hippie, there was that whale?

 Dude.
 I'm so bored already.